 Everything was “great” until my big breakup with the aforementioned love of my life.
 While we were dating, if I had a problem with the relationship I would stress eat.
 My boyfriend lived in a different city and it was hard for us to communicate effectively.
 It had been three years of us as a unit, and this unit had become my identity.
 After the breakup, I found myself alone and with little sense of self worth.
 So I made it my goal to get back to my high school weight.
 I thought that somehow if I lost weight, I would get some sense of self again.

 Working out helped me focus on my muscle pain or the choreography instead of my feelings.
 I would wake up in the morning and workout for 2 hours before work.
 And then after work I would workout for another 2-3 hours.
 That’s at least 4 hours of exercise per day!
 I would be so tired by the time I got home that I would eat, shower, and then sleep, allowing me to continue avoiding my emotions surrounding my breakup and my body image.
+I would experience a lot of muscle pain from all this working out, so I did started using the highest thc strains which helped me out a lot whilst recovering.

 Once the weight loss began to slow, I shifted my mind frame from over exercising to dieting.
 I started saying: I need to burn more calories than I’m eating.
 Which eventually became: I need to burn twice as much energy as I eat.